data2health/informatics-playbook/README.md

-# reusable-data-best-practices
+# informatics playbook
-A collaborative guidebook for reusable data best practices
+A collaborative guidebook for informatics playbook

 The live version is rendered at: